September 15, 2019 by jas 🍦🍪

 How many times do we look the other way, so we don’t have to respond with assistance for someone who really needs it?

-How many times do we ask caregivers how they are, and when their response is “I’m fine,” we stop there?
-Even knowing there is truth beyond the common response, we don’t seem to want to hear.
+How many times have we asked caregivers, “how can we help?” and when their response is “I’m fine,” we stop there?
+Even knowing there is truth beyond the common response, we don’t seem to be able to make suggestions that might help.

 Although there are many ways we can support a caregiver, let’s consider here just the very basic situation of helping them get connected to ongoing relief and assistance.